Edoardo-V/edoardo-v.github.io/research.markdown

 + online learning (online convex optimization, experts, bandits)
 + online planning (monte carlo tree search)

-Reinforcement learning(RL) is one of the main areas of machine learning, the other two are supervised and unsupervised.
+Reinforcement learning (RL) is one of the main areas of machine learning, the other two are supervised and unsupervised.
 What happens in RL is an artificial agent (a computer) is learning to achieve the objective you assign it by interacting with the environment, you can imagine it like trying to teach something to a dog, using rewards and penalties.
+[This](http://incompleteideas.net/book/the-book.html) is the RL bible in case you're wondering on where to start.
+If you're a pro, and you're curious on my work, checkout out my [publications](../publications).

+Instead the applications in which I am mainly focusing on are:
++ trading (the actions are buy, sell, stay)
++ portfolio optimization (finding the optimal portfolio allocations)
++ option hedging (can we beat the standard delta hedge?)
++ DVA hedging (related to what I do at [work](../work/))